Image Credit: Paramount

 With our current understanding of physics, propulsion methods and the limits of our technology, there is currently no practical way to travel to other stars and solar systems.
 NASA terminated its Breakthrough Propulsion Physics Program in 2003, stating that no further breakthroughs appeared to be imminent.
 What this ultimately means is that we should not be expecting to see travel to other stars become reality any time soon, if ever.
 NASA did recently announce that they will begin work on a Warp Drive…whether anything will come of that, only time will tell.
 I personally would like to see this happen in the private-sector but that’s certainly unlikely for the immediate future.

-In most sci-fi stories, starships zip around the galaxy at speeds far exceeding that of light, the universal speed limit of 182,282 miles per second.
+In most sci-fi stories, starships zip around the galaxy at speeds far exceeding that of light, the universal speed limit of roughly 186,000 miles per second.
 The problem however is that the laws of physics state that absolutely nothing in the universe can travel faster than this (even though folks are trying to prove otherwise).

 The Primary Issue – Distance

 We know our own star simply as the Sun.
-The Sun is a star no different to billions of others in the Milky Way galaxy.
+The Sun is a star no different than billions of others in the Milky Way galaxy.
 To provide some important figures for reference, the Sun lies 93 million miles from away from Earth and it takes light eight minutes and twenty seconds to reach us.

 Source: R. Mewaldt & P. Liewer, JPL